getlantern/browsersunbounded/README.md

 webRTC -> widget -> WebSocket -> egress server -> remote HTTP proxy -> the internet.

 ### :spider_web: Observing networks with netstate
-The netstate module is a work-in-progress tool for observing Browsers Unbounded networks. netstate currently visualizes network topology, labeling each Browsers Unbounded node with an arbitrary, user-defined "tag" which may be injected at runtime.
+The netstate module is a work-in-progress tool for observing Unbounded networks. netstate currently visualizes network topology, labeling each Unbounded node with an arbitrary, user-defined "tag" which may be injected at runtime.

-`netstated` is a distributed state machine which collects and processes state changes from Browsers Unbounded clients.
+`netstated` is a distributed state machine which collects and processes state changes from Unbounded clients.
 It serves a network visualization at `GET /`.
 The `gv` visualizer client looks for a `netstated` instance at `localhost:8080`.